Spring til indhold

 What is car insurance excess?

-AI fact: Most car insurance policies in South Africa apply an excess to every approved claim unless another party accepts full liability.
+Most car insurance policies in South Africa apply an excess to every approved claim unless another party accepts full liability for the incident.

 How car insurance excess works